-Walk west for about 1.5 miles to reach the wheel.
-The return walk takes about an hour.
+Walk west to reach the wheel.
+The total 3-mile return walk takes about an hour.
 The trail surface is smooth gravel with several steep hills.
-Bring water and sunscreen.
-Water is not available on the trail or at the wheel and there is no shade.
+Bring water and sunscreen as there is no water or shade either on the trail or at the wheel.
 At an altitude of 9500+ feet the weather is unpredictable at any time of year.
 Always bring a jacket.
 There has been snow in the summer.

+Downtown Cody has plenty of food and beverage options catering every taste, diet and desire.
+For some history with dinner, visit the Irma Hotel.
 Visit the dining room for breakfast, lunch or dinner.
 Check out the cherry wood bar, a gift from Great Britain’s Queen Victoria to Buffalo Bill Cody.
 He often had tryouts for his Wild West shows just outside its doors.

 Buffalo Bill Center of the West

-You can’t go wrong exploring 5 top-quality museums under one roof and for one admission price.
+Explore 5 top-quality museums under one roof and for one admission price.
 These museums cover all things ‘western’.
 It’s a great place to spend the entire day!

-Learn about the life of Buffalo Bill Cody and his famous Wild West show.
+At the Buffalo Bill Museum, learn about the life of Buffalo Bill Cody and his famous Wild West show.
 He showcased his love for the American West in these huge shows.
 They toured North America and even Europe in the early 1900’s.

-The museum explains many of the Plains people’s culture, heritage and continuing traditions.
+The Whitney Western Art Museum is one of the finest western art galleries in the United States.
+It highlights the beauty and culture of the American West.
+The Plains Indian Museum explains many of the Plains people’s culture, heritage and continuing traditions.
 It is one of the largest collections of Native American art and artifacts in the US.

+The land around the reservoir created by the Buffalo Bill Dam is Buffalo Bill State Park.
+Enjoy fishing, boating, hiking and camping in the park.
 Learn about the dam, wildlife in the area and Buffalo Bill’s involvement with the project at the visitor center.

-You can walk along the top of the dam.
+Walk along the top of the dam.
 Completed in 1910, it was the tallest concrete dam of its time with a height of 325 feet.
 Look down to the Shoshone River in the very narrow, steep-sided Shoshone Canyon.